 UM has a tradition of conferring honorary professorships and doctorates upon distinguished individuals, such as former U.S. President George W. Bush, esteemed mathematician and recipient of the world’s most prestigious prize in mathematics “Fields Medal” Prof. Shing-Tung Yau, Nobel Prize laureate in economics Prof. James A. Mirrlees, master of sinology Prof. Jao Tsung-I, renowned biologist Prof. Francisco J. Ayala, etc., which has enhanced UM’s reputation as well as its ties with local and international communities.

-To better support higher education development in Macao and to answer society’s need for high-quality professionals, UM is building a new campus on Hengqin Island, Guangdong, which will cover about one square kilometer, twenty times larger than the current campus.
+To better support higher education development in Macao and to answer society’s need for high-quality professionals, UM is building a new campus on Hengqin Island, Guangdong, which will cover about 1.09km², twenty times larger than the current campus.
 Once the new campus is built by 2013, it will come under the jurisdiction of Macao SAR.
 After moving to the new campus, which will be able to accommodate approximately ten thousand students, UM will fully implement a system of residential colleges modelled upon top universities like Oxford, Cambridge and Yale.
 According to the preliminary plan, there will be between eight and twelve residential colleges to complement the various faculties.
 Undergraduates of different majors and years of study will live in the same colleges.
 They will live and study together and will have ample opportunities to participate in various competitions and recreational activities organized by the colleges.
 It is hoped that through peer interaction and motivation enabled by such an arrangement, students can better acquire self-discipline, develop the ability to act independently, and realize whole-person growth.

 UM is faced with unprecedented opportunities and challenges, and its brave exploration of new dimensions will also have important implications for higher education system development in Macao’s neighboring regions.
 UM will seize the historic opportunity and nurture outstanding graduates with professional skills, extensive knowledge and high integrity for society through quality whole-person education for undergraduates.
 UM will also seek progress in a steady manner and work hard to become a first-class university with regional characteristics.